Subscribing group to a course

 When a group is subscribed it is also not possible to unsubscribe the group.

-Updated by Hans De Bisschop almost 11 years ago
+Updated by Hans De Bisschop over 13 years ago

 - Status changed from New to Needs testing